 Socio-demographic variations in harm are also reported within the international literature.
 In Australia, women reported being more affected by heavy drinkers within the family whilst men were more affected by friends, co-workers or strangers.
 Young adults were also more likely to experience harm across most outcomes (5).
 In New Zealand, there were no gender differences in the proportion of respondents who experienced at least one harm from a known drinker or a stranger, although women were more likely to report emotional harm or neglect, as well as feeling threatened or scared, than men, whilst men were more likely to report verbal abuse or being annoyed by vomiting or littering (8).
 In Ireland, women were significantly more likely to experience family problems or money problems but less likely to experience physical assault.
 Adults aged over 50 years of age and those who were married rather than single were significantly less likely to experience most forms of harm.
+Finally, respondents in social class DE (the lower social classes) were significantly more likely to experience family problems or more significantly more likely to experience family problems of harm.
 Finally, respondents in social class DE (the lower social classes) were significantly more likely to experience family problems as a result of someone else's drinking (10).